Mixing fraction in classical novae: Numerical results

-Fig.\,4 shows the values of these four ratios with different WD-mixing degrees, as well as the estimation of WD-mixing levels in six representative novae, i.e. GQ Mus, PW Vul, V842 Cen, V827 Her, V723 Cas and V2214 Oph.
+Fig.\,4 shows the values of these four ratios with different WD mixing degrees, as well as the estimation of WD mixing levels in six representative novae, that is, GQ Mus, PW Vul, V842 Cen, V827 Her, V723 Cas, and V2214 Oph.
 GQ Mus is a classical nova, showing signs of the He and metal enrichments.
-According to the studies of Guo et al. (2021b), the WD- and He-mixing level in this nova are $20\%$ and $30\%$, respectively.
-Similarly, the simulations in this work show that the WD-mixing fraction in GQ Mus is about $20\%$.
-For nova PW Vul, $\rm (H+He)/\sum CNO$ and $\rm (H+He)/Ne$ imply that the WD-mixing fraction is about $30\%$, which is consistent with the results of Jos{\'e} \& Hernanz (1998).
+According to the studies of Guo et al. (2021b), the WD and He mixing level in this nova are $20\%$ and $30\%$, respectively.
+Similarly, the simulations in this work show that the WD mixing fraction in GQ Mus is about $20\%$.
+For nova PW Vul, $\rm (H+He)/\sum CNO$ and $\rm (H+He)/Ne$ imply that the WD mixing fraction is about $30\%$, which is consistent with the results of Jos{\'e} \& Hernanz (1998).

-In the case of nova V842 Cen, the WD-mixing fraction in the range of $30\%-40\%$ is estimated by $\rm (H+He)/\sum CNO$, while $\rm (H+He)/Ne$ implies a value less than $10\%$.
-For nova V827 Her, $\rm (H+He)/\sum CNO$ indicates a WD-mixing fraction of $30\%$, while $\rm (H+He)/Ne$ shows the value less than $10\%$.
-Nova V723 Cas shows a WD-mixing fraction below $10\%$ by the estimation of $\rm (H+He)/\sum CNO$, while a value far greater than $40\%$ is suggested by $\rm (H+He)/Ne$.
-V2214 Oph is also a classical nova showing the He-enrichments, and the He-mixing fraction is about $13\%$ (see Guo et al. 2021b).
-For this nova, $\rm (H+He)/\sum CNO$ implies a WD-mixing degree in the range of $30\%-40\%$, while $\rm (H+He)/Ne$ indicates that the value is lager than $40\%$.
-In addition, DQ Her exhibits a high enrichment of CNO, but only H, He, C, N and O were determined by Petitjean et al. (1990).
-According to our simulations, we speculated that the WD-mixing fraction of this nova is greater than $40\%$.
+In the case of nova V842 Cen, the WD mixing fraction in the range of $30\%-40\%$ is estimated by $\rm (H+He)/\sum CNO$, while $\rm (H+He)/Ne$ implies a value lower than $10\%$.
+For nova V827 Her, $\rm (H+He)/\sum CNO$ indicates a WD mixing fraction of $30\%$, while $\rm (H+He)/Ne$ shows a value lower than $10\%$.
+Nova V723 Cas shows a WD mixing fraction below $10\%$ by the estimation of $\rm (H+He)/\sum CNO$, while a value far greater than $40\%$ is suggested by $\rm (H+He)/Ne$.
+V2214 Oph is also a classical nova showing He enrichments, and the He mixing fraction is about $13\%$ (see Guo et al. 2021b).
+For this nova, $\rm (H+He)/\sum CNO$ implies a WD mixing degree in the range of $30\%-40\%$, while $\rm (H+He)/Ne$ indicates that the value is higher than $40\%$.
+In addition, DQ Her exhibits a high enrichment of CNO, but only H, He, C, N, and O were determined by Petitjean et al. (1990).
+According to our simulations, we speculate that the WD mixing fraction of this nova is greater than $40\%$.

-Fig.\,4 also represents the WD-mixing fractions measured by $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$.
-We note that the measurement results of these two ratios are not in good agreement with $\rm (H+He)/\sum CNO$ and $\rm (H+He)/Ne$ (for more discussions, see Sect.
+Fig.\,4 also represents the WD mixing fractions measured by $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$.
+We note that the measurement results of these two ratios only poorly agree with $\rm (H+He)/\sum CNO$ and $\rm (H+He)/Ne$ (for more discussions, see Sect.
 4).
-From this figure, we can see that the WD-mixing degree in classical novae spans a relatively wide range.
+This figure shows that the WD mixing degree in classical novae spans a relatively wide range.